dooboolab-community/hackatalk/CONTRIBUTING.md

       ```
       CREATE DATABASE hackatalk;
       CREATE ROLE postgres WITH LOGIN NOSUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION PASSWORD 'dooboolab0!';
-      GRANT CONNECT ON DATABASE postgres TO hackatalk;
+      GRANT CONNECT ON DATABASE hackatalk TO postgres;
-      GRANT ALL PRIVILEGES ON DATABASE postgres TO hackatalk;
+      GRANT ALL PRIVILEGES ON DATABASE hackatalk TO postgres;

       ```
    4. Also change `dotenv` variables to use envrionment in previous step.
       - Copy `dotenv/.dev` to `dotenv/.env`.